 UKAPU members are encouraged to send an email to one of the addresses on our contact page if they are still unsure of how to comply with the VCRA.

-Needless to say it is a criminal offence to fire an airsoft gun at a non consenting person, or at an animal.
-You will also be banned from sites and ostracised from the community.
+Needless to say it is a criminal offence to fire an airsoft replica at a non consenting person, or at an animal.
+You will also more than likely be banned from sites and ostracised from be a source of mockery for the community.

 It is not illegal to display your airsoft replicas in your house, but if they can be seen through a window it could lead to you being reported to the police by a worried passer by, or you house being burgled and your equipment stolen.